Skip to content

 Clinical Application and Relevance of Rachana Sharir

-Rachana Sharir (Anatomy) helps in understanding the structural organization of the body, while Kriya Sharir (Physiology) provides insight into the functional aspects of Doshas, Dhatus, and Malas.
+Rachana Sharir (Anatomy) helps in understanding the structural organisation of the body, while Kriya Sharir (Physiology) provides insight into the functional aspects of Doshas, Dhatus, and Malas.

 The Ayurvedic physician assesses the Prakriti (the body’s constitution), Doshas imbalance, Dhatus depletion, digestive power and the functioning of Srotas to determine the underlying cause of the disease.